lijun99/altar2-documentation/docs/cuda/Programming.rst

 - ``top`` and ``bottom`` methods are hooks for developers to insert model-specific procedures before or after each annealing step.
 For example, for models considering model uncertainties, these methods are the places to invoke computing Cp and updating the covariance matrix (Cd+Cp).

-Many models may share the same procedures to compute the prior, data likelihood, and posterior; they may differ in forward modelling.
+Many models may share the same procedures to compute the prior, data likelihood, and posterior; they may differ in forward modeling.
 We offer some templates to simplify the model development.

 Model with the BayesianL2 template
 ===================================

 A :altar_src:`BayesianL2 <altar/altar/models/BayesianL2.py>` template assumes a fixed structure of contiguous parameter sets and the data observations with L2-norm.
-With these assumptions, all required model methods are pre-defined while developers are only required to define a ``forwardModel`` method which performs the forward modelling.
+With these assumptions, all required model methods are pre-defined while developers are only required to define a ``forwardModel`` method which performs the forward modeling.
 This template offers the easiest approach to write a new model.

 We use the linear regression model to demonstrate how to construct a Bayesian model with the BayesianL2 template in the following.
 The linear regression model fits a group of data :math:`(x_n, y_n)` with a linear function